 Get ready to let the wavelengths wash over you and check out our top Scuba podcast recommendations:

-This thirty-minute program is jam-packed with relevant news including all the latest underwater news, trends, equipment, and events happening all around the world.
+This thirty-minute multi-award-winning podcast is jam-packed with relevant news, including all the latest underwater news, trends, equipment, and events happening all around the world.
 In addition, you get to listen to THE most interesting people in the dive world, from world-famous underwater pioneers to fearless modern explorers.
-Hosted by DeeperBlue.com Founder Stephan Whelan and produced by Jason Elias of the Big Deep (another watery themed podcast) with an exciting bunch of guest hosts, this podcast never fails to deliver.
+Hosted by DeeperBlue.com Founder Stephan Whelan and produced by Jason Elias of the Big Deep (another watery-themed podcast) with an exciting bunch of guest hosts, this podcast never fails to deliver.

 The Great Dive Podcast